Colorado Secure Savings Program Requires Employers to Offer Retirement Plan Options

 - Not offered a qualified retirement plan in the preceding two years

-There is a phased rollout for employers with deadlines as follow:
+There was a phased rollout for employers with deadlines as follow:

 - March 15, 2023: Employers with 50-plus employees